 In the evening, we all gather beneath the slanting rock, our staff singing Garhwal songs, which I record on my tape recorder.
 I place my hand in hot ashes, but a large blister is the only harm done.

 During the night there is heavy snowfall.
-A Queen of Spain fritillary (Issoria issaea) is sitting on the fresh snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
+A Himalayan queen fritillary (Issoria issaea) is sitting on the fresh snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
 This superb cat, which is only found in mountains of Central Asia, has diminished drastically in most areas, and today the total number may be less than 5,000.

 The cloud cover lifts, and soon most of the snow has vanished.
 The yellow whitebeam leaves are covered in a layer of snow, and when this snow begins to melt, the leaves drop to the ground, where they form a brightly coloured carpet on the snow.

 With great care, we cross the Bethartoli Glacier to explore the Trisul Nala Valley.
 Gabar Singh, who is leading the way, suddenly comes to a stop, uttering only one word: ”Bharal!”
 On the mountain slope across the river, a herd of 26 beautiful blue sheep (Pseudois nayaur) are feeding.
 This species is an evolutionary curiosity, as its behavior shows traits from goat as well as sheep.
 On our way back, we surprise four of them on the trail in front of us.
 They bolt, uttering a peculiar, bird-like call.
-They soon calm down, however, letting us approach quite close.
+However, they soon calm down, allowing us to approach quite close.

 I almost feel an urge to hit him!